0xprinc/checks-while-hacks/README.md

 66. Try not to use the `percentage`, because it introduces the division and then rounding occurs.
 Also include a 100% cap while including a percentage.
 67. It is necessary to make the lines in constructor in proper order, this really affect the initial state of the protocol.
 Example. a function called inside the constructor takes value of an uninitialized variable, hence will fail to give correct output.
 68. A good practice while dealing with nonReentrant modifier.
 Try not to make the state variable public, instead make a public getter by yourself with a nonReentrant modifier.
+69. Some good practices to save some gas involve :
+    - using ++i instead of i++
+    - using calldata to load the info instead of memory
+    - not equating with boolean inside the if-else statement
+    - use !=0 instead of > while putting non-zero condition to a uint
+    - use bytes32 instead of string to declare a string variable
+    - use bit manipulation instead of doing operation with the powers of 2
+    - use multiple require statements instead of a single require statement containing the conditions seprated with the && operator
+    - not use safeMath everywhere as some simple operations like division and multiplication can be done easily withour it

 ## Unexpected implementations and Outputs from already deployed contracts